CDL-Quantum/Hackathon2021/Loo Boys/README.md

 We also partner with industry experts like PFF (Pro Football Focus) and SIS (Sports Info Solutions) to ensure you have the best metrics to guage player value and ensure YOU maintain the bragging rights.
 We do all the hard work- so you can rely on inferring value from key statistics.

+## Potenital Use Cases

+1. Fantasy Sports
+  - Fantasy owners may use our auction draft tool to come up with novel strategies while drafting
+  - Use our montecarlo tools to project future player performance
+  - Use our trade tool to come up with potential trade offers to other teams in their league

+2. Online Betting
+  - Betters may use our predictive model while betting on tournaments
+  - Use our QNN to predict & decide early on 2nd half totals to bet on
+  - Use our risk management tool to maximize profits
+  - May use our Strength of schedule tool to predict which teams to fade/buy

+3. Front Office Operations
+  - Assistant General Managers and Operations staff may use our trade simulation tool to research potential trades
+  - Use our portfolio optimization tool to get out of bad contracts early
+  - Use our montecarlo simulations to project future team sucess
+  - Use our strength of schedule tool to project future team performance

+4. E-Sports
+  - E-Sports players (specifically, players of EA's 'Ultimate Team' game mode may use our lineup optimization tool
+  - Use our trade simulator to research potential changes to their roster

 ## What are people saying about the Platform?

 - "Love it, I've won my league for 3 years in a row now.
 My friends are begging me for advice" - John A.